 “Whether you want to smash a forehand like Federer, or just be an Xbox hero, there is a shocking short cut to getting the brain of an expert.

 I'm close to tears behind my thin cover of sandbags as 20 screaming, masked men run towards me at full speed, strapped into suicide bomb vests and clutching rifles.
 For every one I manage to shoot dead, three new assailants pop up from nowhere.
 I'm clearly not shooting fast enough, and panic and incompetence are making me continually jam my rifle.

 My salvation lies in the fact that my attackers are only a video, projected on screens to the front and sides.
-It’s the very simulation that trains US troops to take their first steps with a rifle, and everything about it has been engineered to feel like an overpowering assault.
+It's the very simulation that trains US troops to take their first steps with a rifle, and everything about it has been engineered to feel like an overpowering assault.
 But I am failing miserably.
-In fact, I’m so demoralised that I’m tempted to put down the rifle and leave.
+In fact, I'm so demoralized that I'm tempted to put down the rifle and leave.

 Then they put the electrodes on me.”

 “Rapidly identifying the potentially threatening movements of other people and objects-biological motion perception and action understanding is critical to maintaining security in many civilian and military settings.